On this bike tour in Belgium, you are provided with a roadbook with route details for four fantastic itineraries that begin and end in Bruges.

 - Complimentary drink at B and B (minimum stay of 3 nights)

-- 7 speed hybrid bicycle (three day rental) includes insurance, helmet plus one map holder and one pannier bag per two people
+- 7-speed city touring bicycle (three-day rental) including basic breakdown service, helmet, bike lock, plus one map holder & one pannier bag per two people

 What’s Not Included